vanessaaleung/data-science-notes/statistics/README.md

 Example: A 95% confidence interval

 If we repeat the experiment over and over again, we would expect the interval to cover the true value in the population 95% of the time.
+95% of intervals constructed contain the true mean.

 ### Statistical Significance
 Quantifies whether a result is likely due to chance or to some factor of interest